What is the Eviction Process for non paying tenants?

 Also, the tenant needs to pay a county court filing cost within 20 days after getting notice of the fee or file an affidavit of lack of ability to pay the filing fee.
 If the tenant falls short to do so, the appeal will be dismissed and the property manager can get a Writ of Possession getting rid of the tenant from the property.

 This does not provide all details about appeals since they can be complicated; it is recommended to speak with an attorney.
-Call us for any questions at 210-405-5008.
+We have excellent attorneys we can recommend.

 Writ of Possession

 If the tenant does not appeal, the property manager has to ask from the court a Writ Of Possession, which is a court order directing the constable or sheriff to put the property owner in possession of the rental unit.
 This suggests the tenant, all residents, and individual items will be removed from the property under the supervision of the constable.
 Before removing everyone and their possessions, the officer executing the writ must offer the tenant 24 hours to move from the time the policeman posts a written notice to vacate on the front door.
 It will notify the tenant that a writ has been released, and state the date and time the writ will be executed.